-The Department of Neurosurgery at Scott & White has recently expanded, providing the full spectrum of neurosurgical care to the Central Texas community.
+The Department of Neurosurgery at Baylor Scott & White Health provides a full-spectrum of neurosurgical care to the Central Texas community.

 As a component of the Texas A&M University Health Science Center College of Medicine, the department is the only academic neurosurgical practice in Central Texas.
-The department is committed to providing our patients professional care with a personal touch throughout the Scott & White system, including our hospital and clinics in Temple, Round Rock and our clinics in Waco and Bryan/College Station.
+The department is committed to providing our patients professional care with a personal touch throughout Baylor Scott & White, including our medical facilities in Temple, Round Rock and our clinics in Waco and Bryan/College Station.

 What is a Neurosurgeon?

-- The only academic neurosurgery practice in Central Texas (Texas A&M University College of Medicine)
+- A neurosurgery residency program offered through Texas A&M University College of Medicine

 - A subspecialty neurosurgical practice which is on the cutting edge of medicine

-- The Scott & White Center for Minimally Invasive Neurosurgery (Brain and Spine), based both at Scott & White UMC in Round Rock and Scott & White in Temple
+- The Scott & White Center for Minimally Invasive Neurosurgery (Brain and Spine), based both at Baylor Scott & White Medical Center - Round Rock and Scott & White Memorial Hospital - Temple

 - The Movement Disorders Center (nationally acclaimed center for the diagnosis and treatment of Parkinson's disease, essential tremor, dystonia, spasticity and other disorders)